 Palenque is much smaller than many of the Maya sites, but it contains some 800 structures and some of the finest architecture, sculpture, and carvings that the Maya produced.
 A great deal of the history of Palenque has been obtained from the hieroglyphic inscriptions found on many of the structures and monuments.

-The structures for which Palenque is most famous include the: Palace; Temple of Inscriptions; Temple of the Sun; the Temple of the Foliated Cross; the Temple of the Cross; and the Temple XIII known as the Temple of the Red Queen.
+The structures for which Palenque is most famous include the: Palace; Temple of Inscriptions; Temple of the Sun; the Temple of the Foliated Cross; the Temple of the Cross; and Temple XIII, known as the Temple of the Red Queen.

 On entering the site, the building on the right is The Temple of the Skull, it got its name from the stucco relief which depicts a skull, which is believed to be that of a rabbit.

-The whole temple was painted red and blue and consists of a number of rooms, but itís the next two temples which create the lasting impression of Palenque.
+The whole temple was painted red and blue and consists of a number of rooms, but itís the next two temples that create the lasting impression of Palenque.